Navy Swim Test Qualifications

 A third class swim test is a determines if a person can stay afloat and survive without the use of a personal flotation device (PFD) in open water long enough to be rescued in a man-overboard situation.
 The third class swimmer qualification is the minimum entry-level requirement for all U.S. Navy personnel.

 This test consists of two modules.
 Module one has three separate events, a deep water jump, a 50-yard swim (using any stroke), and a 5-minute prone float.
-Swimmers who successfully pass module one may continue on to module two.
+Swimmers who successfully pass module one may continue to module two.

-Using Clothing as Flotation Device
+Using Clothing as a Flotation Device

 Module two consists of a shirt and trouser inflation.
 Leaving a small air bubble in the shirt, or inflating the trousers tests the swimmer's ability not only to create a makeshift flotation device out of his or her clothing but to use the inflated clothing to stay afloat.